Karl-August Fagerholm: Third term as Prime Minister

-During his second term as Prime Minister, in 1956 to 1957, he visited the Soviet Union, and relations appeared to have improved.
+During his second term as prime minister, in 1956 to 1957, he visited the Soviet Union, and relations appeared to have improved.
 After a period out of office, the general elections of July 1958 again brought a Fagerholm-led coalition cabinet to office.
 Their chief opponents were the Communists, who had become the largest party in Parliament.
 Kekkonen did nothing to mitigate a Kremlin fear that Finland would abandon the careful course steered by Paasikivi and Kekkonen since the late 1940s that sought to ensure that Finland would do nothing that conflicted with the interests of the Soviet Union.

 Finnish membership in the Nordic Council in 1955 and a progressive increase in trade with the Western world were seen in Moscow as harbingers of the loss of Finland to the West, particularly under a politician like Fagerholm known for Nordic sympathies and US connections.
 Therefore, in 1958, the Soviet government pursued an escalating policy of economic and other sanctions against the Fagerholm government, canceling discussions on a range of economic issues and trying to leave little doubt in the minds of Finns that having Fagerholm as prime minister would be exceedingly costly.
 Finally, on 21 October 1958, Soviet Ambassador Viktor Lebedev was suddenly recalled from Finland.

 Immediately afterwards, there was a new crisis over the memoirs of Yrjö Leino, who had been Finland's Communist Minister of the Interior in the crucial period from 1945 to 1948 period and had been living in retirement ever since.
-The Soviets were highly displeased with Leino's writing his memoirs, and the Soviet Chrgé d'Affaires Ivan Filippov demanded for Fagerholm's government to prevent their publication.
+The Soviets were highly displeased with Leino's writing his memoirs, and the Soviet Chargé d'Affaires Ivan Filippov demanded for Fagerholm's government to prevent their publication.
 Fagerholm said that the government could legally do nothing since the work had not yet been released and that there was no censorship in Finland.
 Filippov advised that if Leino's book was published, the Soviet Union would draw "serious conclusions".
 Later the same, day Fagerholm called Untamo Utrio of the Tammi publishing house and convinced him to cancel the January launch of the book.
 (Eventually, the entire print run of the book was destroyed, but that was long after the end of Fagerholm's term.)
 Deputy director of Tammi Jarl Hellemann later argued that the fuss about the book was completely disproportionate to its substance, describing the incident as the first instance of Finnish self-censorship motivated by concerns about relations to the Soviet Union.

 That concession, however, was not enough to remove the Soviet pressure on Fagerholm.
 On 4 December 1958, Fagerholm filed his resignation.
-In January 1959, after Kekkonen had traveled to Leningrad to personally assure Nikita Khrushchev that Finland would be a "good neighbor" and a Prime Minister from Kekkonen's Agrarian Party was appointed, all economic intercourse resumed.
+In January 1959, after Kekkonen had traveled to Leningrad to personally assure Nikita Khrushchev that Finland would be a "good neighbor" and a prime minister from Kekkonen's Agrarian Party was appointed, all economic intercourse resumed.